-In that sense a person charged with ARS 28-1381(a)(3) may have more probability of winning at trial than an alcohol DUI.
-This true because prescription medications and now, medical marijuana, are legally to have in your system while you drive a vehicle.
+In that sense a person charged with ARS 28-1381(a)(3) may have more of a probability of winning at trial than an alcohol DUI.
+This is true because prescription medications, and now medical marijuana, are legal to have in your system while you drive a vehicle.

 What are the penalties for Drug DUI?

 Drug DUIs, presuming they are not aggravated DUI, have the same penalties as regular, first time alcohol DUIs.